zdavatz/amiko_wx/README.md

 		$ git submodule init
 		$ git submodule update

+- OpenSSL development libraries, required for the calculation of the patient UUID (SHA256)

+        $ sudo apt install libssl-dev

 ## Build Script
 1. Download and install latest wxWidgets from source using build script.
 2. Build script also has to download all data files, see OSX version.